api3dao/old-api3-docs/docs/dapis/developers/read-data-feed-value-with-dapi-name.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

-Reading a dAPI value with an dAPI `name` is simple and straight forward.
-In the code example below, `_dapiName` is a dAPI `name`.
+This function reads a value from a dAPI using its name.
+In the code example below, `\_dapiName`is a dAPI name.
 For on-chain smart contracts the `msg.sender` argument received by the function [readDataFeedValueWithDapiName()](https://github.com/api3dao/airnode-protocol-v1/blob/v0.5.0/contracts/dapis/DapiServer.sol#L749-L765) must have a [coverage policy](./#coverage-policies) for the dAPI requested.